-In addition to the previously mentioned initiatives, there are documented inspections which occur in several of TXU Electric Delivery's more formalized programs on a periodic basis.
+In addition to the previously mentioned initiatives, there are documented inspections which occur in several of Oncor Electric Delivery's more formalized programs on a periodic basis.
 These programs include:

-a.
-Pole Maintenance Program - The contractor performing the ground line inspection also performs a detailed visual inspection of the pole and a cursory inspection of the overhead facilities.

-b.
-Planned Feeder Maintenance Program - Contract or distribution operation technicians visually inspect all or major portions of the worst performing feeders identifying targeted maintenance items to improve the feeder performance.
-This is performed annually on ten percent of the feeders.

-c.
-Comprehensive Overhead Maintenance Program - Contract or distribution operation technicians visually inspect the entire overhead feeder identifying required maintenance items to improve those targeted feeders' performance.
+- a.
+Pole Maintenance Program The contractor performing the ground-line inspection also performs a detailed visual inspection of the pole and a cursory inspection of the overhead facilities. - b.
+Planned Feeder Maintenance Program (PFMP) Contract or distribution operation technicians visually inspect all or major portions of the worst performing feeders identifying targeted maintenance items to improve the feeder performance.
+This is performed annually on ten percent of the feeders. - c.
+Comprehensive Overhead Maintenance Program (COMP) Contract or Distribution Operation Technicians visually inspect overhead portions of a feeder identifying required maintenance items to improve those targeted feeders' performance.

-d.
-Wood Pin Replacement Program - Contract inspectors visually inspect the entire overhead feeder recommending wood pin and cross arm replacements required to improve those targeted feeders' performance.

-e.
-Open Wire Secondary Replacement Program - Contract or distribution operation technicians visually inspect all of the targeted feeders identifying specific types of secondary for replacement.

-f.
-Capacitor Inspections - Distribution operation technicians visually inspect all of the overhead capacitor banks and controls on a periodic basis.
+- d.
+Wood Pin Replacement Program Contract inspectors visually inspect the entire overhead feeder recommending wood pin and cross arm replacements required to improve those targeted feeders' performance. - e.
+Open Wire Secondary Replacement Program Distribution Operation Technicians target specific types of problematic secondary for replacement. - f.
+Capacitor Inspections Distribution Operation Technicians visually inspect all of the overhead capacitor banks and controls on a periodic basis.